padmapriya-ganesh/Data-Analytics-Portfolio/README.md

 # Data-Analytics-Portfolio
-Data analytics projects done so far.
+Data analytics projects done so far using SQL, Power BI, Tableau, and Python.